 Skip to main content

-My method for teaching Argentine Tango uses building blocks of small elements, that match with the music.
-You build up a collection of elements that are easily mixed and matched to build up your dance skills.
-You arrived in tango with balance and the ability to walk, so let's use your normal walk is the foundation of your learning.
+Our method for teaching Argentine Tango uses building blocks of small elements, that match with the music.
+You build up a collection of memorable elements that are easily mixed and matched to create a tango dance.
+You arrived at your first tango lesson with balance and the ability to walk... so let's use your normal walk as the foundation of your learning.
 In this way, you can feel comfortable with tango from Day One.
-I feel that shorter, simpler elements make it easier for beginners to get up dancing sooner.
+We feel that shorter, simpler elements make it easier for beginners to get up dancing sooner.

 Beginners not only learn fundamental movements of tango, such as walking, musicality, connection, and navigation, but also cultural traditions like the codes of the social dance floor as well as the history and culture of Argentine Tango.